Die Geschichte der Dachträger: von Reisekoffern zu modernen Expeditionsplattformen

 • Spare wheel mounts

-Modern platforms are often made of aluminum profiles .
+Modern platforms today often consist of aluminum profiles.
 This makes them lighter, more modular, and more versatile.

 Today, roof racks are increasingly evolving into modular systems that can be adapted to different requirements.

-The configuration can be changed depending on the use case:
+The configuration can be changed depending on the application:

 • for travel